About the Awards

 This award recognises an individual who, through the use of social media, has made an exemplary contribution to destigmatising sexual & reproductive health.
 Micro-Influencers must have no more than 10k followers on any platform.

-This award recognises a journalist whose work consistently destigmatises sexual and reproductive health, with particular emphasis on inclusion and diversity.
+This award recognises a writer whose work consistently destigmatises sexual and reproductive health, with particular emphasis on inclusion and diversity.

 Grassroots initiative of the year